sathvik9105/amfoss-tasks/task-14/Readme.md

 - The Bandit task is also easy to do, few challenge levels were tricky and complicated and few were simply direct one line code for fetching the passwords.
-- For few levels I had to browse the internet so as to know the
+- For few levels I had to browse the internet so as to know the syntax code for finding the passwords.